otter502/keyboard-2-joystick/README.md

 # Keyboard 2 joystick

 > [!Warning]
-> This project is currently under development! it might have bugs, weird typos, debug code, and other weirdness, explore at your own risk
+> This project is currently under development! it might have bugs, weird typos, debug code, and other weirdness, explore at your own ~~risk~~ enjoyment!

 > [!Caution]
 > Currently POV buttons aren't implemented